Time evolution of a thin black ring via Hawking radiation: Formulation

 Here $\omega_+^\prime:=\omega^\prime-m\Omega_\phi^\prime$ and $\omega_\infty^\prime:=\sqrt{{\omega^\prime}^2-{k^\prime}^2}$.
 The greybody factor is written as

 which has to be evaluated numerically.

-In this paper, we perform numerical calculations of the greybody factors in the case of the Emparan-Reall black ring, i.e., $a=0$.
-In this case, $S^m_\ell$ becomes the spherical harmonic function and the calculation becomes much simpler compared to the case $a\neq 0$.
-We developed a code to calculate the greybody factors in this situation.
-Here we show the example of the behavior of the greybody factors for the modes of three lowest $l$ numbers in Fig.~\ref{Fig:gf}.
-Our result is in good agreement with the analytic approximate formula for low-frequency waves in Ref.~\cite{Jung:2004nh}.
+In this paper, we perform numerical calculations of the greybody factor in the case of the Emparan-Reall black ring, i.e., $a=0$.
+In this case, $S^m_\ell(\theta) e^{im\phi}$ becomes the spherical harmonic function $Y_{\ell m}(\theta,\phi)$ and the greybody factor is independent of $m$, and therefore, the calculation becomes much simpler compared to the case $a\neq 0$.
+We developed a code to calculate the greybody factor in this situation.
+The left and right panels of Fig.~\ref{Fig:gf} show the behaviors of the greybody factors of the first three even $\ell$ numbers for $\tilde{k}^\prime=0$ and $0.6$, respectively.
+Our result is in good agreement with the analytic approximate formula for low-frequency waves in Ref.~\cite{Unruh:1976fm} (see also \cite{Jung:2004nh,Kanti:2010mk}).

+Note that if we take the limit $\tilde{\omega}^\prime\to \tilde{k}^\prime$ for $\tilde{k}^\prime\neq 0$, the greybody factor is expected to approach a nonzero finite value.\footnote{ This behavior has been claimed in Ref.~\cite{Unruh:1976fm} and we have also checked it using an analytic toy model. } Obtaining these values by numerical calculation is rather difficult because the greybody factors have to be evaluated at a very distant position $r/M\gg 1/v^{\prime 2}$ with $v^\prime=\sqrt{1-(k^\prime/\omega^\prime)^2}$.
+Although these values are left uncertain in our calculation, we have checked that the error caused by this uncertainty is small.
+For example, the error in $F(0)$ of Eq.~\eqref{Eq:result_F0} is smaller than 0.1\%.